 These programs will provide scholarships in amounts up to $10,000/yr to students majoring in science, technology, engineering and mathematics (STEM) fields that wish to pursue a STEM career path and also demonstrate both academic potential and financial need.

-Applications are currently being accepted for scholarship awards for FALL 2014.
-Completed applications (including TWO letters of recommendation) must be received by July 1, 2014 for consideration for an award in FALL 2014 and October 1, 2014 for consideration for SPRING 2014
+Applications are currently being accepted for scholarship awards for FALL 2016.
+Completed applications (including TWO letters of recommendation) must be received by July 1, 2016 for consideration for an award in FALL 2016.

 The STEM fields are: